DAVID'S VINTAGE

 I

 first saw a Hornet while attending a vintage snowmobile show.
-Its owner

-was John Pearson out of central Minnesota.
+owner was John Pearson out of central Minnesota.

 Realizing